 A good Chairperson is responsible for ensuring that all Board members are using their own unique skills for the good of the organisation.
 They must ensure all Board members contribute to discussions and the decision-making process and they must allow each Board member to express their views, even if they conflict with the Chairperson’s view.
 Developing effective communication with Board members is key.
 An exceptional Chairperson is careful not to allow their own personalities to dominate.
 They are willing to be challenged on their own views and enjoy open debate.

 4. Strong Personality

-The role of the Chairman is a difficult job.
+The role of the Chairperson is a difficult job.
 They have ultimate responsibility for Board performance.
-A good Chairman gives strength and support to others while being resilient themselves.
+A good Chairperson gives strength and support to others while being resilient themselves.
 This requires a strong personality.
 Even the most experienced and effective Boards can face challenging times and the ability of the Chair to deal with these situations and to bounce back is essential to a Company recovering and moving on.

 5. Good Communication

 One of the exceptional Chairperson’s secrets of success is effective communication with all stakeholders.
 Through effective communication, the Chairperson gains the confidence of their Board of Directors and provides clarity in the boardroom.
 The Chairperson’s ability at communicating Company strategy to external stakeholders and giving stakeholders confidence in the Company’s future direction will help keep external pressures at bay.
 They will also stand up to shareholder pressure, if necessary.
 An effective Chairperson does not lose sight of his main priority of improving the long-term performance of the business.